Darkligh39/sarafaniyia_api/api.md

     ]
 }

-all request data in json format and used http POST method
+all request data in json format and use http POST method